mihaelamiches/shipit/back-end/README.md

 ### 4. make it so

-> add your magic. repeat.
+> add your magic

 ### 5. relax, take a break, eat, sleep, be kind to you and others ❤️

-> Repeat steps 3,4,5
+> Repeat steps 2,4,5